milliams/plotlib/README.md

     // We create our scatter plot from the data let s1 = Scatter::from_slice(&data1)
-        .style(scatter::Style::new()
+        .style(style::PointStyle::new()
-            .marker(Marker::Square) // setting the marker to be a square .colour("#DD3355")); // and a custom colour
+            .marker(style::PointMarker::Square) // setting the marker to be a square .colour("#DD3355")); // and a custom colour

     // We can plot multiple data sets in the same view let data2 = [(-1.4, 2.5), (7.2, -0.3)];
     let s2 = Scatter::from_slice(&data2)
-        .style(scatter::Style::new() // uses the default marker
+        .style(style::PointStyle::new() // uses the default marker
             .colour("#35C788")); // and a different colour

     // The 'view' describes what set of data is drawn